 Movie review: Cats

-Frankly, I was okay with the overall look of the cats.
+I was okay with the overall look of the cats.

-I could even live with the inconsistency regarding clothes, including the one cat (played by Rebel Wilson) who peels off her fur to reveal a sparkly dress and more fur underneath.
+I could live with the inconsistency regarding clothes, including the one cat (played by Rebel Wilson) who peels off her fur to reveal a sparkly dress and more fur underneath.

-Or indeed, that because the stage musical has lasted so long with barely any plot, the film can do the same.
+Or indeed, because the stage musical has run successfully across four decades on Broadway and the West End with barely any plot, the film can be plot-free too, right?

-It does not help that director Tom Hooper (The King’s Speech, Les Miserables, The Danish Girl) has – again – gone for a very straightforward approach and you have to wonder if a live recording of the stage show would have been more effective.
+It does not help that director Tom Hooper (The King’s Speech, Les Miserables, The Danish Girl) has – yet again – gone for a very straightforward approach and you have to wonder if a live recording of the stage show would have been more effective.

 On the live stage, an elaborate tap dance routine to emulate the rhythm of a train can be a marvel of skill.
-On screen, it’s just a shaky leg and some clacking sounds.

 She is surrounded by many cat people as she is told a cat has three names – and we never find out anything more about that.

-The plot, that only really comes to matter halfway through, is that Judi Dench’s Old Deuteronomy (a queen among cats, naturally) will choose a cat to go to the Heaviside Layer where they will be reborn into the life they wanted.
-My thanks to Google for the details I strained to pick up from the viewing.
+The plot, which only really comes to matter halfway through, is that Judi Dench’s Old Deuteronomy (a queen among cats, naturally) will choose a cat to go to the Heaviside Layer where they will be reborn into the life they wanted.

-So then it becomes a singing contest as each cat tells the most tear-worthy sob story – very American Idol/The X Factor – hoping to be chosen.
+So it becomes a singing contest as each cat tells the most tear-worthy sob story – very American Idol/The X Factor – hoping to be chosen.

 But Idris Elba’s Macavity, who has magical transportation powers (no reason given), wants the prize for himself.